 - Ascended Fanboy / Summon Everyman Hero: The everyman comic book fan is called to save the world of a comic book.

-- Captain Ersatz: This game seems to take a lot of inspiration from Batman.
+- Captain Ersatz: This game seems to take a lot of inspiration from Cloak and Dagger, Batman, and Doctor Strange.

 - Captive Audience: Shortly after becoming the new Darksheer, Peter will encounter Tophat who is holding an audience at the local opera house hostage to force him to do her bidding.